 Premium Managed Disks

-There are three types of Premium Managed disks that can be used with your VM and each has specific IOPs and throughput limits.
+There are seven types of premium managed disks that can be used with your VM and each has specific IOPs and throughput limits.
 Take into consideration these limits when choosing the Premium disk type for your VM based on the needs of your application in terms of capacity, performance, scalability, and peak loads.

 Standard Managed Disks

-There are five types of Standard Managed disks that can be used with your VM.
+There are seven types of standard managed disks that can be used with your VM.
 Each of them have different capacity but have same IOPS and throughput limits.
 Choose the type of Standard Managed disks based on the capacity needs of your application.